 The Distributed Cache service can be stopped via the Central Administration.
 To stop (not remove) the Distributed Cache service by using Central Administration:

-- Click Manage Services on Server.
-On the Services on Server page, locate the Distributed Cache service.
+- On Service Applications Click Manage Services on Server.
+On the services on the server page, locate the Distributed Cache service.

-- If the Distributed Cache service is started and you want to stop the service, under Action, click Stop.
+- If the Distributed Cache service is started, and you want to stop the service, under Action, click Stop or restart.

 The Distributed Cache service uses the following communication ports:

-To remove distributed Cache service from the server, use PowerShell.
-Going to Services on Server from SharePoint Central Administration site and clicking "Stop" next to distributed just stops the service but doesn't remove it from the cache cluster.
+To remove distributed cache service from the server, use PowerShell.
+Going to Services on Server from SharePoint Central Administration site and clicking “Stop” next to distributed just stops the service but doesn’t remove it from the cache cluster.
 You have to actually remove the service from the servers instead of stopping it to remove it!
 Use this PowerShell cmdlet: When you remove a server from the cache cluster, you must first perform a graceful shutdown on the server that you want to remove.
 This graceful shutdown transfers all cached data on the server to other servers within the cache cluster.